yyyaohhh/tp/docs/DeveloperGuide.md

 1. Deleting a module from a semester while all modules are being shown

    1. Prerequisites: List all modules using the `list` command.
-Multiple module in the list.
+Multiple modules in the list.

    1. Test case: `delete CS2030S`<br>
       Expected: The module CS2030S is deleted from the list.
 Details of the deleted module shown in the status message.
 The modules shown in the semester list is updated.